In-House Pet Laboratory in Charleston, SC

 - Thyroid problems

-Skin and Ear Cytology
+Pet Skin & Ear Cytology

 Skin cytology involves collecting samples from various areas of the body, including the skin and ears.
 The samples can be obtained by superficial skin scrapes, swabs for culture, impression smears, or aspiration (masses).
-Cytological evaluations under the microscope are performed by our doctors and technicians.
+Cytological evaluations under the microscope are performed by our veterinarians and technicians.
 This way we can diagnose parasites, infections (bacterial and fungal), inflammation, some types of cancer and other conditions.
 In some cases, we send these samples to pathology or microbiology for analysis.

-Tests for Ocular Exams
+Tests for Pet Ocular Exams

 For the eye, the most delicate of organs, delays in diagnosis can be catastrophic; therefore, a fast diagnosis on a “red eye” is crucial.
 Tests for corneal ulcers, dry eye, and glaucoma are performed on site to speed treatment and preserve vision.

 Animal urine samples are tested for evidence of infection, cancer, and other health issues.
-After sample collection, a doctor or licensed technician examines the urine and sediment under the microscope.
+After sample collection, a vet or licensed technician examines the urine and sediment under the microscope.
 Treatment or further diagnostics can then be recommended based on the findings.